Skip to main content

 M: Employees below the age of 21

-V: Veterans starting their first job after retiring from the armed forces.
+V: Veterans starting their first civilian job after leaving the armed forces

-X: Employees below the age of 16 or those employees who are not required to pay National Insurance
+X: Employees below the age of 16, or those not required to pay National Insurance

-Z: Employees below the age of 21 who can delay National Insurance because they are paying it in another job as well
+Z : Employees below the age of 21 who can defer National Insurance because they are paying it in another job

 National Insurance Contribution Rates